Select Page

 This past spring our home went through a huge detox.
 We tossed out almost our entire cabinet of commercial cleaners and swapped our body products for homemade ones.
 We also changed up our diet by adding in more herbs, fermented foods, nutrient-rich bone broth and freshly ground flour.

 In addition to removing toxics from our home, we changed up the way we did laundry.
 Instead of using liquid fabric softeners or dryer sheets, we opted for a more natural, budget-friendly option.
-Dryer balls.
+DIY dryer balls.

 Although the scent of store bought dryer sheets and fabric softeners were quite pleasant, I did not want the chemicals in them effecting our bodies adversely.
 Plus, with all the shortages in the grocery stores happening, having reusable dryer balls saved us hassle and money.